emilybache/Online-Shopping-Kata/README.md

 the delivery information gets switched to home delivery.

-If you switch to a _null_ store, that means you will instead shop at the central warehouse and delivery will by by shipping.
+If you switch to a _null_ store, that means you will instead shop at the central warehouse and delivery will be by shipping.

 Drone Delivery Rules
 --------------------